Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

+With the calibration completed, we finally show some exemplary reconstructed phase and amplitude patterns of the atomic coherence.
+Figure \ref{fig:QOTUW} shows retrieved phase and amplitude profiles of a flat spin wave phase modulated with an inscription ``QOT UW'' (abbreviation of Quantum Optical Technologies, University of Warsaw).
+Figure \ref{fig:QOTUW}\subfig{A} represents the displayed SSM pattern in phase (rad) units.
+In Fig. \ref{fig:QOTUW}\subfig{B} we show the retrieved phase profile that well matches the target profile.
+Additionally, in Fig. \ref{fig:QOTUW}\subfig{C} we show retrieved spatial amplitude which in this case (flat spin wave) corresponds to the atomic concentration.
+The full three-dimensional distribution of reconstructed phase and amplitude in the form of interactive visualization and a movie is available in Supplementary Data 1 and Supplementary Movie 1\cite{Mazelanik2023}.

 To demonstrate the ability to reconstruct an amplitude pattern of the spin wave we replace the flat spin wave with a modulated one.
-This is accomplished by using two short ($200\ \mathrm{ns}$) write in pulses ($200\ \mathrm{ns}$) separated by a delay of $\delta_{t}=8\ \mathrm{\mu s}$.
-The spectrum of two pulses of the same shapes yet different amplitudes, separated in time by $\delta t$ is a phase and amplitude modulated single pulse spectrum, given by the Fourier transform:
+This is accomplished by using two short ($200\ \mathrm{ns}$) input signal pulses ($200\ \mathrm{ns}$) separated by a delay of $\delta_{t}=8\ \mathrm{\upmu s}$.
+The spectrum of two pulses of the same shape yet different amplitudes, separated in time by $\delta_{t}$ is a phase and amplitude modulated single pulse spectrum, given by the Fourier transform: